promit012/promit012/README.md

  Hi, I’m Rhine
  I am a second year software engineer at UQAM,  based in Montreal.
-I am very interested in Data Science, AI and CyberSecurity I am fluent in both English and French.
+I am very interested in Data Science, AI and CyberSecurity.
+I am fluent in both English and French.
 My email is Promitkumarnag@gmail.com